smartprobe/Train_Defect_Detection/README.md

 ~~* **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
 Actually, you can refer to any others.
 After downloading the data, creat softlinks in the folder data/.~~

-~~* **COCO**: Please also follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare the data.~~

-~~* **Visual Genome**: Please follow the instructions in [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) to prepare Visual Genome dataset.
-You need to download the images and object annotation files first, and then perform proprecessing to obtain the vocabulary and cleansed annotations based on the scripts provided in this repository.~~

 ## Pretrained Model

 We used two pretrained models in our experiments, VGG and ResNet101.
 You can download these two models from: